mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/licensing/essential/index.md

 ## DKP Essential single cluster UI

-Bundled with DKP Essential is a single cluster management UI that can be used in lieu of the bundled CLI.
+Bundled with DKP Essential is a single cluster management view of DKP UI that can be used in lieu of the bundled CLI.
 From the UI you can:

 - **Setup identity providers:** DKP Essential supports GitHub, LDAP, SAML, and standard OIDC identity providers such as Google.
 These identity management providers support the login and authentication process for your Kubernetes cluster.
 See [Identity Providers][identityprov] for more information.
 - **Deploy applications:** The DKP Essential UI allows you to customize your workspace application deployments via the Applications page within the UI.